In Association with Amazon.com

 Leslie Allan Murray was born in the Nabiac, New South Wales, and raised in the Bunyah district, where his parents labored on his grandfather's dairy farm.
 When Murray was twelve his mother, Miriam Arnall, died after suffering a miscarriage.
 Murray's father, Cecil Allan, never fully recovered from the loss, and left his son to fend for himself.
 At school he suffered from bullying and name-calling, learning "a plethora of fat-names".

 After attending Talee High School, Murray studied English and German at the University of Sydney.
 After failing examinations, he dropped out for a period, but eventually completed his degree.
 Murray began writing at the university, but as early as 1954 he had planned to become an artist.
-With the poet Geoffrey Lehmann he co-edited the magazines Hermes and Arna.
-In 1960 Murray abandoned his studies partly because his father was not able to support him further, and went walkabout.
+With the poet Geoffrey Lehmann he co-edited the magazines Hermes, the annual Undergraduate Association journal, and Arna, the annual Arts faculty magazine Murray contributed many poems to these publications.
+He abandoned his studies in 1960 partly because his father was not able to support him further, and went walkabout.
 He hitchhiked across the Nullarbor plain to Western Australia and took odd jobs.
 Towards the end of 1961 he returned to Sydney.

 The unifying focus of Murray's poems is the curiously isolated Bunyah, a sacred place.
-Farm work, which is observed without sentimentality, is associated with basic values, freedoms, and obligations.
+Farm work, which is observed without sentimentality, is associated with basic values, freedoms, and obligations, and laid-back attitude.
 Commonplace and even national clichés had their place in his poetry.
-Before moving back to Bunyah, he said in 'The Dream of Wearing Shorts Forever' (The People's Otherworld, 1983): "Satisfied ambition, defeat, true unconcern, / the wish and the knack for self-forgetfulness / all fall within the scunge ambit / wearing board shorts or similar; / it is a kind of weightlessness."
+Before moving back to Bunyah, he said in 'The Dream of Wearing Shorts Forever': "Satisfied ambition, defeat, true unconcern, / the wish and the knack for self-forgetfulness / all fall within the scunge ambit / wearing board shorts or similar; / it is a kind of weightlessness."
+(Best 100 Poems of Les Murray, Collingwood: Black Inc., 2012; first published in The People's Otherworld, 1983)

 On July 1996 Murray was rushed into hospital after a large liver abscess.
-After recovering Murray published Fredy Neptune (1998), a verse novel, in which the hero journeys through the first half of 20th century and some of its darkest events but cut off from the world with a complete loss of any feeling.
+After recovering Murray published Fredy Neptune (1998), a verse novel, in which the hero journeys through the first half of 20th century and some of its darkest events.
 Taller When Prone, Murray's first collection of poems since The Biplane Houses (2006), appeared in 2010.

 Selected works: